Meet The Indiana Jones Of Ancient Ales And Extreme Beverages

 That probably is the earliest way humans took carbohydrates like grains, tubers and so forth and did make a fermented beverage.
 So the first beer was probably made by chewing and spitting it out, and letting microorganisms come along and start the fermentation.
 We did it with corn.
 They still do it for manioc in South America.

-What would you tell someone who has never tried chicha before, who might be skeptical or might think it's gross to have people chewing up stuff and using it to make beer?
+What would you tell someone who has never tried chicha before and who might be skeptical or might think it's gross to have people chewing up stuff and using it to make beer?

-I tell this story about, at the 2009 Great American Beer Festival, people were lined up to taste it, and all across the Denver Convention Center we had such a long line that the big companies, Budweiser and so forth, they were complaining that we were blocking access to their booths.
+I tell this story about, at the 2009 Great American Beer Festival, people were lined up to taste it, and all across the Denver Convention Center, we had such a long line that the big companies, Budweiser and so forth, they were complaining that we were blocking access to their booths.
 And it's sanitary, because the alcohol would kill any bad bacteria.
 But you know, you can put other things with it.
 The first batch that we made, we put wild strawberries and pepper berries.
 But you can have it just plain, and it tastes like sort of a lager beer without any additives to it.

 Do you have a favorite fermented beverage that you've re-created?

 I like the Chinese one, Chateau Jiahu ... the earliest chemically confirmed fermented beverage that we've ever found.
 But it's a very complex beverage.
 Already at the beginning of the Neolithic period, we're starting to get the domestication of plants and animals and settling down to take care of everything.
 It's got rice, some of the earliest rice, in it.
-We couldn't take ancient rice and use it, but we did use rice that had bran, and the hulls intact and it's because they wouldn't have been able to grind up the grain that purely.
-It had honey, it had grape, some species of Chinese grape.
+We couldn't take ancient rice and use it, but we did use rice that had bran and the hulls intact, and it's because they wouldn't have been able to grind up the grain that purely.
+It had honey; it had grape, some species of Chinese grape.
 This would be the earliest wine, the earliest mead and the earliest beer.
-So that, to me, is really the one that appeals to me most and it also has a very nice flavor, because it's kind of sweet and sour and goes very well with Chinese food.
+So that, to me, is really the one that appeals to me most, and it also has a very nice flavor, because it's kind of sweet and sour and goes very well with Chinese food.

 What keeps you going after all these years?